The Jazz Messengers

-The Jazz Messengers were a jazz combo that existed for over thirty-five years beginning in the early 1950s as a collective, and ending when long-time leader and founding drummer Art Blakey died in 1990.
+The Jazz Messengers were a jazz combo which existed for over thirty-five years beginning in the early 1950s as a collective, and only ended when long-time leader and founding drummer Art Blakey died in 1990.
 Blakey led or co-led the group from the outset.
 "Art Blakey" and "Jazz Messengers" became synonymous over the years, though Blakey did lead non-Messenger recording sessions and played as a sideman for other groups throughout his career.

 The group evolved into a proving ground for young jazz talent.
 While veterans occasionally re-appeared in the group, by and large, each iteration of the Messengers included a lineup of new young players.
 Having the Messengers on one's resume was a rite of passage in the jazz world, and conveyed immediate bona fides.